 The Crisis of Data Growth

-So how does this apply to storage engines, AKA data engines?
-Well, modern data engines are built on those same principles from years ago.
-While the technology might have changed, a data engine is still an embedded Key Value Store (KVS) that sorts and indexes data.
+So how does this apply to storage engines?
+Well, modern storage engines are built on those same principles from years ago.
+While the technology might have changed, a Storage engine is still an embedded Key Value Store (KVS) that sorts and indexes data.
 It can be installed either between the application and the storage or, increasingly, as a software layer within the application to execute different activities on live data while in transit.
 And, much like the railroads, following the structures is more about familiarity than innovation.

 That isn’t to say that familiarity is bad.
 Many of today’s NoSQL databases are built on RocksDB, an open-source log-structured merge (LSM) tree-based KVS created at Facebook in 2012.
 But, in the world of technology, nine years is a long time to rely on a system without change.